thejsway/thejsway/manuscript/appendix02.md

 ## Code quality

-Since JavaScript is a dynamically typed language, a number of errors don't show up until execution: misnaming a function, loading a nonexistent module, etc. In addition, many other mistakes like declaring a variable but never using it won't affect execution outcome, but make your code harder to read and lower its overall quality.
+Since JavaScript is a dynamically typed language, a number of errors don't show up until execution: misnaming a function, loading a nonexistent module, etc. In addition, many other mistakes like declaring a variable without ever using it won't affect execution outcome, but make your code harder to read and lower its overall quality.

 Fortunately, specialized tools called **linters** can check your code against rules during edition and warn about potential defects.
 By allowing to fix many bugs before they happen, linters greatly enhance developer productivity.